IIITLucknowSWEngg/CSAICSBTeam003/urd.md

-# User Requirements Document (URD) for LinkedIn Clone
+# **User Requirements Document (URD) for LinkedIn Clone**

-## 1. Introduction
-This document outlines the requirements for a LinkedIn clone, a professional networking platform that allows **job seekers**, **recruiters**, **employers**, and **companies** to create profiles, connect with professionals, share updates, apply for jobs, and engage with industry-related content.

-## 2. Purpose
-The purpose of this URD is to define the core functionalities and features required to build a LinkedIn clone, ensuring the platform provides a user-friendly experience for **job seekers**, **recruiters**, **employers**, and **companies**.

 ---

-## 3. User Types
+## **Introduction**

-### 3.1.
-Job Seekers (Professionals)
-- **Description**: Individuals looking to create a professional profile, connect with others, and find job opportunities.
-- **Main Tasks**:
-  - Create and manage a professional profile.
-  - Search for and connect with other professionals.
-  - Post updates and share industry-related content.
-  - Like, comment on, and share posts.
-  - Apply for job listings.

-### 3.2.
-Recruiters
-- **Description**: Individuals responsible for recruiting professionals for job opportunities within their organization.
-- **Main Tasks**:
-  - Create and manage a recruiter profile.
-  - Post job openings.
-  - Search for candidates by skills, experience, and education.
-  - Review and manage job applications.

-### 3.3.
-Employers (Companies)
-- **Description**: Businesses or organizations looking to promote job listings and build a professional presence.
-- **Main Tasks**:
-  - Create and manage a company page.
-  - Post and promote job openings.
-  - Engage with followers through updates and posts.
-  - View and manage job applications.

-### 3.4.
-Administrators
-- **Description**: Individuals managing the platform to ensure compliance with guidelines and smooth operations.
-- **Main Tasks**:
-  - Monitor and moderate content, including posts and comments.
-  - Manage accounts of **job seekers**, **recruiters**, and **employers** (e.g., suspend, deactivate accounts).
-  - Handle reports of inappropriate or non-compliant content.
+This document captures the insights, challenges, and expectations expressed by stakeholders during interviews for the LinkedIn clone project.
+Our goal is to develop a professional networking platform that addresses the diverse needs of job seekers, recruiters, employers, and administrators.
+By incorporating these perspectives, we aim to create a feature-rich and user-friendly experience.

 ---

-## 4. Functional Requirements

-### 4.1.
-Registration and Authentication
-**Description**: Enables **job seekers**, **recruiters**, and **employers** to create an account using email or third-party authentication.
-**Requirements**:
+## **Stakeholder Insights and Requirements**

+### **1. User Types**

+#### **Job Seekers (Professionals)**
+**Interview Insights:**
+- **Recent Graduate A:** “I need a simple way to create a standout profile that showcases my skills and helps me connect with recruiters.”
+- **Experienced Professional B:** “Applying to jobs should be quick, and I’d like to track the status of my applications easily.”

+**Requirements Based on Interviews:**
+- Comprehensive profile management including education, experience, skills, and certifications.
+- Job search with advanced filters like location, industry, and salary range.
+- Direct application features, including uploading resumes and tracking application progress.

+**Scenario:**
+A recent graduate builds a detailed profile in minutes, uses the search feature to find relevant entry-level jobs, and applies with a single click.

+---

+#### **Recruiters**
+**Interview Insights:**
+- **Recruiter X:** “I want to post job openings quickly and filter candidates based on their qualifications.”
+- **HR Manager Y:** “Having insights into candidate profiles and application trends is key for hiring the right talent.”

+**Requirements Based on Interviews:**
+- Tools to post and manage job listings.
+- Candidate search with filters for skills, education, and experience.
+- Insights into application statistics and hiring trends.

+**Scenario:**
+A recruiter posts an open position, receives candidate applications, and uses filters to identify top matches based on required skills.

+---

+#### **Employers (Companies)**
+**Interview Insights:**
+- **Small Business Owner C:** “We need a company page to build our brand and attract talent.”
+- **Corporate HR Manager D:** “Analytics about engagement with our job postings and followers would help us improve recruitment strategies.”

+**Requirements Based on Interviews:**
+- Customizable company pages with branding elements.
+- Ability to post and promote job openings.
+- Engagement analytics for followers and job postings.

+**Scenario:**
+A company creates a page, shares an update about its achievements, and sees increased interest from job seekers who follow the page.

+---

+#### **Administrators**
+**Interview Insights:**
+- **Platform Moderator E:** “Content moderation must balance automation and human review for nuanced cases.”
+- **Compliance Manager F:** “Managing reports and ensuring compliance with laws is crucial.”

+**Requirements Based on Interviews:**
+- AI-driven tools to detect and flag inappropriate or non-compliant content.
+- Dashboards for reviewing reports and managing user accounts.
+- Tools to ensure compliance with GDPR and other regulations.

+**Scenario:**
+An administrator receives an alert about a flagged post, reviews it with context, and takes appropriate action to resolve the issue.

+---

+### **2. Functional Features**

+#### **Registration and Authentication**
+**Interview Insights:**
+- **Casual User G:** “I want a seamless registration process with options for social media login.”
+- **Privacy Advocate H:** “Email verification and two-factor authentication are must-haves for security.”

+**Requirements Based on Interviews:**
-- Accounts can be created with an email/password or social media accounts (e.g., Google, Facebook).
+- Account creation via email or third-party authentication (e.g., Google, Facebook).
-- Email verification is required to activate accounts.
-- Password reset functionality.
+- Email verification and password reset functionality.
 - Optional two-factor authentication (2FA).

-### 4.2.
-Profile Management
-**Description**: **Job seekers**, **recruiters**, and **employers** can create and manage profiles with details relevant to their roles.
-**Requirements**:
-- Profiles can include:
-  - For **job seekers**: Name, profile picture, headline, summary, experience, education, skills, certifications, and contact details.
-  - For **recruiters**: Name, role, and recruiter-specific details.
-  - For **employers**: Company name, logo, description, industry, and contact information.
-- Visibility settings: public, private, or connections-only.
-- Skills endorsement and recommendation sections.

-### 4.3.
-Connections and Networking
-**Description**: **Job seekers**, **recruiters**, and **employers** can establish professional connections and grow their network.
-**Requirements**:
-- Ability to send and receive connection requests.
-- Option to follow professionals or companies without connecting.
-- Suggestions for connections based on mutual contacts, industry, or shared experiences.
-- **Job seekers** and **recruiters** can accept or decline connection requests.

-### 4.4.
-Feed and Posts
-**Description**: **Job seekers**, **recruiters**, and **employers** can share updates and interact with posts.
-**Requirements**:
-- Ability to create posts with text, images, or links.
-- Interact with posts: like, comment, and share.
-- Post visibility control: public, connections-only, or private.
-- Personalized feed displaying updates from connections, followed profiles, and companies.

-### 4.5.
-Job Listings and Applications
-**Description**: **Job seekers** can search for jobs, and **recruiters** can post job openings.
-**Requirements**:
-- Search functionality with filters (job title, location, company, etc.).
-- **Job seekers** can apply using their profile or upload a resume.
-- **Recruiters** can post and manage job listings.
-- Job alerts tailored to preferences and search history.

-### 4.6.
-Messaging and Communication
-**Description**: Real-time communication between **job seekers**, **recruiters**, and **employers**.
-**Requirements**:
-- One-on-one real-time messaging.
-- Group discussions for professional topics.
-- Notifications for new messages.
-- Ability to share files (documents, images) via messages.

-### 4.7.
-Notifications
-**Description**: Notify **job seekers**, **recruiters**, and **employers** about important updates.
-**Requirements**:
-- Notifications for connection requests, job applications, post interactions (likes, comments), and messages.
-- Customizable preferences for in-app and email notifications.

-### 4.8.
-Search Functionality
-**Description**: Enables **job seekers**, **recruiters**, and **employers** to find people, jobs, or companies.
-**Requirements**:
-- Search filters for professionals (by name, industry, location), jobs, and companies.
-- Auto-complete suggestions based on keywords.
-- View detailed profiles and company pages from search results.
+**Scenario:**
+A user registers using their Google account, verifies their email, and activates 2FA for added security.

 ---

-## 5. Non-Functional Requirements

-### 5.1.
-Scalability
-- The platform must support up to 1 million concurrent **job seekers**, **recruiters**, and **employers**.

-### 5.2.
-Security
-- Data protection using encryption to safeguard sensitive information.
-- Compliance with regulations like GDPR.
-- Regular security audits to ensure protection against breaches.

-### 5.3.
-Performance
-- The platform should load pages within 2-3 seconds, even during peak times.
+#### **Profile Management**
+**Interview Insights:**
+- **Job Seeker I:** “Endorsements and recommendations from connections would help me stand out.”
+- **Recruiter J:** “Profiles should have visibility controls for public or private settings.”

+**Requirements Based on Interviews:**
+- Profiles with detailed sections for skills, experience, and education.
-- Smooth performance for features like job search and messaging.
+- Options for endorsements and recommendations.

-### 5.4.
-Usability
-- Simple, intuitive interface catering to **job seekers**, **recruiters**, and **employers** with varying technical expertise.
-- Mobile-friendly design for seamless usage across devices.

-### 5.5.
-Availability
-- The platform should guarantee 99.9% uptime with minimal service disruptions.
-- Backup and recovery mechanisms to prevent data loss.
+- Visibility controls: public, private, or connections-only.

+**Scenario:**
+A job seeker updates their profile, requests skill endorsements from colleagues, and sets visibility to connections-only.

 ---

-## 6. Glossary
-- **Job Seeker**: A professional looking for networking opportunities and jobs.
-- **Recruiter**: An individual responsible for finding and hiring candidates for job openings.
-- **Employer**: A business entity posting jobs and engaging with professionals.
-- **Administrator**: A platform manager ensuring compliance and smooth operations.
+#### **Networking and Connections**
+**Interview Insights:**
+- **Professional K:** “Suggested connections based on my industry would save time.”
+- **Executive L:** “Following companies for updates should be an option without sending connection requests.”

+**Requirements Based on Interviews:**
+- Send and receive connection requests.
+- Follow professionals or companies without connecting.
+- Suggested connections based on shared contacts and interests.

+**Scenario:**
+A professional receives suggestions for connections in their field and follows a company to stay updated on job openings.

 ---

+#### **Job Listings and Applications**
+**Interview Insights:**
+- **Job Seeker M:** “Receiving alerts for jobs matching my profile would be helpful.”
+- **Recruiter N:** “I need to manage job postings and track applications effectively.”

+**Requirements Based on Interviews:**
+- Search functionality with filters like job title, location, and company.
+- Job alerts tailored to user preferences.
+- Tools for recruiters to manage and review applications.

+**Scenario:**
+A job seeker sets up alerts for marketing roles and receives notifications about new postings that match their skills.

+---

+### **3. Non-Functional Requirements**

+#### **Scalability and Performance**
+**Interview Insights:**
+- **Lead Developer O:** “The platform must handle high traffic during peak times without crashing.”

+**Requirements Based on Interviews:**
+- Infrastructure that supports up to 1 million concurrent users.
+- Pages load within 2-3 seconds during peak traffic.

+---

+#### **Security and Compliance**
+**Interview Insights:**
+- **Legal Advisor P:** “User data must be secure, and the platform must comply with GDPR.”

+**Requirements Based on Interviews:**
+- Encryption for sensitive data.
+- Regular security audits and compliance with regulations.

+---

+#### **Usability**
+**Interview Insights:**
+- **User Q:** “The interface should be simple enough for non-technical users to navigate.”

+**Requirements Based on Interviews:**
+- Intuitive interface with clear navigation.
+- Mobile-friendly design for seamless access across devices.

+---

-## 7. Conclusion
+## **Conclusion**
-This URD defines the functional and non-functional requirements for a LinkedIn clone, tailored to the needs of **job seekers**, **recruiters**, **employers**, and **companies**.
-Regular updates and refinements will ensure the platform remains relevant and aligned with user expectations and industry trends.
+This document reflects the real-world insights from stakeholders to ensure the LinkedIn clone addresses diverse needs.
+By focusing on usability, scalability, and feature richness, the platform will provide a professional networking experience that aligns with modern user expectations.